Hardmath123/hardmath123.github.io/content/after-scratch.md

 of its syntax and some of its ideas are evident in Objective-C, the language in which you write iOS and OSX apps.

-Smalltalk preached *prototyping*, a special kind of object-oriented programming where objects come out of "factories" called prototypes.
+Another OOP language, Self, preached *prototyping*: a special kind of object-oriented programming where objects come out of "factories" called prototypes.
 You literally make a copy of the prototype when you make a new object.
-Smalltalk let you treat prototypes as objects themselves.
+Self let you treat prototypes as objects themselves.
 It was very meta.
 This tradition lives on in JavaScript's object-oriented style.
 JavaScript is the programming language of the web: originally designed for making webpages interactive, but now used for desktop software as well using Node.js.

 The other kind of object-oriented programming is based on *classes*, which are pre-defined kinds of objects.
 Your program is a list of definitions for